-Storybook houses lined up throughout the city in various blues and yellows, lush greenery as far as your eye can see, and jubilant locals clinking their glasses of Riesling together while watching people pass by.
+Colorful storybook houses lined up throughout the city, lush greenery as far as your eye can see, and friendly locals clinking their glasses of Riesling together while watching people pass by…

 If you’re headed to Alsace to tour the historic wine route, there’s no better place to stay than Colmar, the capital of Alsatian wine.

 Lying 64 KM southwest of Strasbourg, Colmar is a beautiful, well-preserved town home to many architectural landmarks and museums that give you a glimpse of the traditional Alsatian life.
 You can also almost always count on good weather – thanks to the Vosges mountains, Colmar enjoys a sunny microclimate and is one of the driest cities in France.

 From the moment you step into Strasbourg, you’ll feel it.

 A pleasant, welcoming vibe that’s a lot more than the friendliness of locals, the ease of getting around, or the odd familiarity of the storybook houses.
 Even on your first hour in the city, you’ll feel a sense of belonging – that you’re not a tourist to be scrutinized or a stranger to be wary of.

 In a city that’s a mix of a lot of things, it’s just natural to fit in.

 Get to know France beyond the glitz and glamor of its cities!

 Go for a road trip to the French countryside and explore its fragrant fields, cliffside castles, and vibrant vineyards.

 Here are 6 of the best French road trips to take.